Umuzi-org/tech-department/content/remote-work/tech-recruits/_index.md

 - your cohort leadership
 - managment

-Seriously, we're all dedicated to making a success of this situation.
+Seriously, we're all dedicated to helping you grow as much as possible.
 Help us to do that by asking for help when you need it.